mzandvliet/PUN-SpaceRocks/README.md

 	* This does mean players can pop into a match that is in progress, which I like
 * GUI Color picker is from [this repository](https://github.com/judah4/HSV-Color-Picker-Unity)

+Be sure to check out [this networking prototype](https://bitbucket.org/m_zandvliet/rigidbodysync/src/default/Assets/Scripts/Player/) I worked on a few years ago.
+It features fast-moving space ships in an authoritative server setup, with the code for different network roles into split neatly into separate components.
+Prediction and correction are done using a custom forward-euler integrator that matches single Unity rigidbodies well enough.

+I think I could actually take that principle and use it in this Photon-based project to really tighten it up, but I figured that out a bit late.